Skip to content

 Code generation as copilot

-Code generation tools have moved from novelty to necessity.
-Developers using AI-assisted coding report 30-50% productivity gains on boilerplate and routine tasks.
-The gains on complex architectural decisions are minimal.
+Code generation tools have moved from novelty to daily workflow.
+Teams often report meaningful speed gains on boilerplate and routine tasks, while gains on complex architectural decisions remain more limited and context-dependent.

 Content summarization and extraction